matthiasGmayer/structural-independence-typst/no_residual/main.typ

 that corresponds to the ancestor relationship in graphs.
-Once we have a theory for conditional systems, it seems likely that we can use this theory to infer more arrows of a graph, since we have access to all conditional independence relationships between random variables on a graph.
+Once we have a theory for conditional systems, it seems likely that we can use this theory to infer more arrows of a graphical probabilistic system (corresponding to some causal model), since we have access to all conditional independence relationships between random variables on a graph.
 In other words, it should be possible to break up Markov equivalence classes in certain cases since these models might not agree for independence relationships for random variables other than nodes.

+#set heading(outlined: true)